dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

     4. Turn on DirSync again and check if the user is now synced properly.

-3. In a scenario where you are using System Center Configuration Manager with Intune, verify that the user has a valid Cloud User ID:
+3. In a scenario where you're using System Center Configuration Manager with Intune, verify that the user has a valid Cloud User ID:

     1. Open SQL Management Studio.